Help shape the vision of the UW IoT Systems Research Center

 Cocreate and demonstrate emerging ideas and proofs-of-concept.

-Access findings and lessons learned that are only available to UW IoT Lab members.
+Access findings and lessons learned that are only available to UW IoT Systems Research Center members.

-So far, we have established two Work Groups:
+So far, we have established three Work Groups:

 - Our Consumer IoT Work Group is working on a